Apress/common-lisp-condition-system/integration/README.md

                   :expected-type (cl:type-error-expected-type condition)))
 ```

-The function `host-restart-to-pcs` is also provided for completeness in cases when the user might want to manually translate a host restart object to a PCS restart.
+The restart type `host-restart`, accessor `host-restart-wrapped-restart`, and function `host-restart-to-pcs` is also provided for completeness in cases when the user might want to manually translate a host restart object to a PCS restart.
 It is however not user-extensible, since restart objects, as defined by ANSI CL, are not user-extensible themselves.

+TODO docstrings

 ## Tests